LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 First comes the depth of the current level and its name.
 Then the percentage of its explorable tiles already seen by the heroes.
-The `X-hair` (aiming crosshair) is the common focus of the whole party, marked on the map with a yellow box and manipulated with mouse or movement keys in aiming mode.
+The `X-hair` (aiming crosshair) is the common focus of the whole party, marked on the map with a red box and manipulated with mouse or movement keys in aiming mode.
 In this example, the crosshair points at a dire basilisk monster, with its hit points drawn as a bar.